KongMoyu/aoc22/README.md

 > Day 3:

 1.size_t: is unsigned integral datatype.
 It represents the size of any object in bytes and returned by sizeof operator.
-It is used for array indexing and counting.
+It is used for array **indexing** and counting.
 It can never be negative.

+2.line.substr(start, number): it “extracts” a string from within a string (a part)

+3.string.find(item), item can be "" or '',if not found, return -1, find first appearance: It will return the index of the first character of the substring we have to find within the string.

 > Day 4: